nwchemgit/nwchem-wiki/COSMO-Solvation-Model.md

 Otherwise radius will be set based on default parameters.
-The file has to present in one of the three location ( in the order of preference) - directory specified by the environmental variable NWCHEM_COSMO_LIBRARY, permanent directory, and run directory.
+The file has to present in one of the three location ( in the order of preference) - directory specified by the environmental variable `NWCHEM_COSMO_LIBRARY`, permanent directory, and run directory.
 This directive is replacing previous facility of loading COSMO radii parameters through `set cosmo:map cosmo.par` directive.
 See example at the end of this section.